 Surrogacy involves a woman becoming pregnant and giving birth to a baby for a couple who want to have a child but cannot .

-A surrogate is a woman who carries and gives birth to the child for the intended parents (known as the commissioning couple).
+A surrogate is a woman who carries and gives birth to a child for intended parents (known as the commissioning couple).

-Surrogates or gestational carriers are needed when there is no viable womb available to carry gestate a foetus.
+Surrogates or gestational carriers are needed when there is no viable womb available to carry gestate or foetus.

 - A woman with no womb

 - A woman with any kind of uterine disease or anomaly